bash/terminal-unsolicited-reports/readme.md

 Upon enabling continous reporting, the current value is **not** reported.
 Programs that wish to know the current value send the sequence to enable continous reporting followed by the sequence for a one-time report.
 The reverse order is incorrect and may lead to a race condition.

+It's particularly important that terminals do not generate a report if the *effective value* has not changed to prevent infinite loops between programs setting the color via OSC and the terminal reporting the change.

 ## Effective Value
 The *effective value* of a color is the value that would be reported by querying the terminal using a one-time query (`?`).